DISH Network (NASDAQ:DISH) Posts Quarterly Earnings Results, Misses Expectations By $0.01 EPS

-DISH Network (NASDAQ:DISH) released its quarterly earnings data on Thursday.
-The company reported $0.88 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.89 by ($0.01), MarketWatch Earnings reports.
-The company had revenue of $4.45 billion during the quarter, compared to analyst estimates of $4.45 billion.
+DISH Network (NASDAQ:DISH) released its quarterly earnings results on Thursday.
+The company reported $0.88 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.89 by ($0.01), MarketWatch Earnings reports.
+The firm had revenue of $4.45 billion for the quarter, compared to analysts’ expectations of $4.45 billion.
 DISH Network had a net margin of 14.40% and a return on equity of 18.60%.
 The firm’s quarterly revenue was down 1.8% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted $0.86 EPS.
+During the same period in the previous year, the firm posted $0.86 EPS.

-Several research analysts have weighed in on the stock.
-Deutsche Bank Aktiengesellschaft upped their price objective on shares of DISH Network from $68.00 to $77.00 and gave the company a “buy” rating in a research note on Thursday, August 12th.
-Moffett Nathanson upgraded shares of DISH Network from a “sell” rating to a “neutral” rating and upped their price objective for the company from $15.00 to $40.00 in a research note on Monday, July 26th.
-Raymond James dropped their price objective on shares of DISH Network from $56.00 to $52.00 and set a “strong-buy” rating on the stock in a research note on Friday.
-Finally, Pivotal Research upped their price objective on shares of DISH Network from $60.00 to $65.00 and gave the company a “buy” rating in a research note on Friday, September 17th.
-One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating, four have issued a buy rating and two have issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has a consensus rating of “Buy” and an average target price of $50.54.
+DISH has been the topic of several analyst reports.
+Raymond James reduced their price target on shares of DISH Network from $56.00 to $52.00 and set a “strong-buy” rating on the stock in a research report on Friday.
+Pivotal Research lifted their price target on shares of DISH Network from $60.00 to $65.00 and gave the company a “buy” rating in a research report on Friday, September 17th.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of DISH Network from $68.00 to $77.00 and gave the company a “buy” rating in a research report on Thursday, August 12th.
+Finally, Moffett Nathanson upgraded shares of DISH Network from a “sell” rating to a “neutral” rating and lifted their target price for the company from $15.00 to $40.00 in a report on Monday, July 26th.
+One analyst has rated the stock with a sell rating, six have given a hold rating, four have issued a buy rating and two have assigned a strong buy rating to the company.
+According to data from MarketBeat, DISH Network has a consensus rating of “Buy” and an average target price of $50.54.

 DISH Network Corp. is a holding company, which engages in the provision of pay-tv services.
 It operates through Pay-TV and Wireless segments.
 The Pay-TV segment operates under the DISH brand and Sling brand.
 The Wireless segment refers to the wireless spectrum licenses and related assets.
 The company was founded by Charles W.